2021 Aussie Bird Count results

-This year, Aussie Backyard Bird Count surveys were conducted in every corner of the country, and some were even submitted from farther afield, with researchers at Davis Station, in Australia’s Antarctic Territory, submitting a record number of penguin counts!
+This year, Aussie Bird Count surveys were conducted in every corner of the country, and some were even submitted from farther afield, with researchers at Davis Station, in Australia’s Antarctic Territory, submitting a record number of penguin counts!

 Download the 2021 results infographic here.

 Download the 2021 species list for Australia and the states/territories here.